 \subsection{Hyperboloid Exponential Kernel}

-Although recent works use the heat kernel~\citep{atigh2022hyperbolic, niu2023intrinsic, azangulov2023stationary} for the Riemannian kernel construction, it has a high computational cost, which hinders the scalable optimization.
-Thus, we employ the result reported in the literature~\citep{feragen2015geodesic}.
-It shows the following \textit{geodesic exponential kernel} is the PD kernel under a certain condition.
+Recent studies have utilized the heat kernel for the Riemannian kernel construction~\citep{atigh2022hyperbolic, niu2023intrinsic, azangulov2023stationary}; however, it has a high computational cost, which hinders the scalable optimization.
+Thus, we employ the result reported in the literature~\citep{feragen2015geodesic} that shows that the \textit{geodesic exponential kernel} is the PD kernel under a certain condition.
 Formally, the geodesic exponential kernel is expressed as follows:

-where $\sigma$ is a variance parameter and $\kappa$ is a \textit{length scale} parameter.
+where $\sigma$ and $\kappa$ are variance and \textit{length scale} parameters,respectively.
 This geodesic exponential kernel can be PD if $d_{\mathcal{M}}(\bm{\mathrm{x}},\bm{\mathrm{x}}')$ is a conditionally negative definite (CND) metric~\citep{feragen2015geodesic}.
-Since the hyperbolic metric is CND~\citep{istas2012manifold}, the geodesic exponential kernel to the hyperbolic space.
-When $\mathcal{M}=\mathcal{L}^{Q}$ is PD, and we call it the \textit{hyperboloid exponential (HE) kernel}.
-To visualize the difference between the HE and Euclidean kernels, Figure~\ref{fig:GP_sampling} compares the GP prior of the HE kernel and of the Euclidean exponential kernel.
-The prior when $\mathcal{M}=\mathcal{L}^{Q}$ highly correlates around the origin (similar values) and oscillates around the rim (striped values), unlike the Euclidean kernel, which is homogeneous on the entire unit circle.
-This heterogeneity of the hyperboloid kernel contributes to embedding the hierarchical data containing exponentially growing child nodes.
+Here, the hyperbolic metric is CND~\citep{istas2012manifold}; thus, we can apply the geodesic exponential kernel to the hyperbolic space.
+When $\mathcal{M}=\mathcal{L}^{Q}$, we refer to the kernel function as the \textit{hyperboloid exponential (HE) kernel}.
+To visualize the difference between the HE and Euclidean kernels, Figure~\ref{fig:GP_sampling} compares the GP prior of the HE kernel and that of the Euclidean exponential kernel.
+When $\mathcal{M}=\mathcal{L}^{Q}$, the prior highly correlates around the origin (similar values) and oscillates around the rim (striped values), unlike the Euclidean kernel, which is homogeneous on the entire unit circle.
+This heterogeneity of the hyperboloid kernel contributes to embedding the hierarchical data containing the exponentially growing child nodes.